-Bottling Your First Jar of Honey
+Bottling Your Honey

 Honey is the sweet liquid bees make after gathering nectar from flowers.
 Honey is based upon the nectar that is brought into the hive.
 The nectar from each flower will have its own unique flavor and color and, unless you are in an ideal setting with one flower, you will get a great blend of all the flowers in the same blooming season.
 Now that you have harvested and extracted your honey, you can begin to bottle the sweet liquid.

 It is somewhat impossible to extract honey without having some type of debris extract with it.
 If you are able to extract into a bottling pail, you will be able to filter the honey as it flows from the extractor.
 Place a sieve between the honey gate and your pail.
 As the honey flows out and into the pail, the sieve will filter out the debris.
 This initial seive will filter out the larger debris but a finer seive will be needed to filter out smaller particles that contaminate your honey.
 During extraction and filtering the honey, air bubbles will become trapped inside the honey.
 Let the honey settle for 24 to 48 hours to let the trapped bubbles flow up and out of the honey before bottling.

 Honey is a great commodity that can be given out as parting gifts, treats for friends or family, or stored for personal use.
 This sweet liquid can be used to sweeten drink, in recipes, or enjoyed by itself.
 It is something you will enjoy and so will the people you give or sell it to.
 If your intent is to sell your honey, presentation and labeling will help it fly off the shelfs.
 Selling your honey really depends on the market you are selling to but here are some things to consider: